learn-co-curriculum/dsc-csv/README.md

 Fortunately we aren't limited to just using the `list` data structure — we can use a `dict` instead, so that we could look up the gender field using `["Gender"]` or the nationality field using `["Nationality"]`.

 In order to read the data in as a list of dictionaries rather than a list of lists, we can use `csv.DictReader`:

-> **Windows Users:**
- The default encoding type set by Windows OS is different than that of MacOS or Linux.
-To ensure the proper encoding when loading the `usa_2016_gold_medals.csv` dataset you will need specify the encoding type using `encoding='utf-8'`.

 ```python